 In this video, Dr Kevin Soh explains endoscopic sinus surgery using an example from a real case.
 Understand the different stages of the operation as seen during live surgery.

-In this video, Dr Kevin Soh explains functional endoscopic sinus surgery (FESS).
-What do you do if you still have frontal and ethmoid sinusitis after having had previous endoscopic sinus surgery.
-How to open the frontal sinus and remove the ethmoid sinuses properly.
+Dr Kevin Soh describes functional endoscopic sinus surgery in this video.
+What to do if you’ve had endoscopic sinus surgery in the past yet still have ethmoid and frontal sinusitis, and how to adequately open the frontal sinus and get rid of the ethmoid sinuses properly.

 In this video, Dr Kevin Soh describes a case of sinusitis after titanium dental implantation.
 Functional endoscopic sinus surgery (FESS) was performed.

 6. Sinusitis, Mucocele, Cyst in the Ethmoid Sinus